Supporting Teachers in Educational Change

-The Teaching and Learning Institute (TLI) provides opportunities for faculty, instructors and other staff to discuss and explore traditional and innovative ideas about supporting our students’ learning.
+The Teaching and Learning Institute (TLI) provides opportunities for faculty, instructors and other staff to discuss and explore ways of optimizing student learning.

 Six Trending Topics in Teaching and Learning at Selkirk College